jmcelroy5/Biking-Across-the-US/_posts/2014-09-25-Thoughts-on-Transition.md

 #### Since I've been back...

 It's been a whole month since I crossed the Golden Gate Bridge on my bike.
 I got back during the last week of August which has given me a month to hang around and plug back into Bay Area life before Hackbright starts on Sept 29th.
-I really lucked out that my friend, Fiona, offered me a place to satay.
+I really lucked out that my friend, Fiona, offered me a place to stay.
 She had just moved to a studio in San Francisco, so she let me sublet her old place in Oakland for the remaining month and a half of her lease.
 Win, win!

 Finding a reasonable place to live in San Francisco, the tightest and most expensive rental market in the country, turned out to be a month-long battle.
 I sent nearly a hundred emails and visited more than twenty apartments before I finally secured a sublease in the Mission.
 There were many moments when I felt like I would *never* find a place to live.
 I questioned why I wanted to live in a city that didn't seem to want me back.
 Fortunately I have lots of amazing, supportive friends who kept my spirits up and reminded me that even in my worst-case scenario I wouldn't end up homeless.